-This white paper Atempo provides recommendations on the best strategy to follow and how to maintain business continuity when implementing a delegation of service in the cloud.
-It leads to questions such as :
+This Atempo White Paper Atempo provides recommendations on the best strategy to follow to maintain business continuity when implementing a delegation of service in the cloud.
+It raises questions such as:

-As long as a company has not experienced a major disaster, disaster recovery remains an abstract notion.
-This is why it is always relevant to cite an exemple of an incident and its impacts to highlight the importance of having a solid and prepared Dr plan.
+As long as a company has not experienced a major incident, disaster recovery remains an abstract notion.
+This is why it is always relevant to cite an exemple of an incident, the impact it has on business and the importance of having a watertight and tested DRP.

 Imagine that a disaster destroys all or part of a datacenter in which your company’s most critical data and applications are hosted.
 Your website, your email messaging, your customer data will be temporarily unvailable.
-What are the data concerned by the data loss ?
-What will be the level of losses ?
-How to rebuild your infrastructure ?
-How long will it take to restart your activities ?
-With what material and human resources ?
-The answers of these questions can be found in a well-documented Dr plan, tested in advance so that it is not discovered during the crisis.
+What data is concerned by the data loss?
+What will be the level of loss?
+How long will it take to rebuild your infrastructure?
+How long will it take to restart your activities?
+With what equipment and human resources?
+The answers to these questions should be visible in a well-documented DRP, tested in advance and not just brought out when disaster stirkes.

-The DR plan is a plan that ensures that an organization can respond to a disaster or other emergency that affects information systems, and minimize the effects of any failure on business operations.
-The DR plan includes the different procedures and the material, technological and human resources to be applied in the event of a disaster or a unplanned incident.
+The DRP ensures that an organization can respond to a disaster or other emergency that affects information systems, and minimize the effects of any failure on business operations.
+The DRP includes the different procedures and the equipment, technological and human resources to be called upon in the event of a disaster or a unplanned incident.

-The DRP (Disaster Recovery Plan) is a set of policies, tools and procedures that enable organizations the recovery of their main infrastructure and the return of their applications after a disaster or a critical situation (cyberattacks, natural disasters, human errors, hardware failures, etc.).
+The DRP (Disaster Recovery Plan) is a set of policies, tools and procedures that enable organizations to recover their main IT infrastructure and restore servers and applications and data following a disaster or a critical situation (cyberattacks, natural disasters, human errors, hardware failures, etc.).
 The plan details what machines, applications and data need to brought back up and in what order.
-It will run to tens or even hundreds of pages and include hardware and software recovery procedures.
+It will run to tens or even hundreds of pages and includes hardware and software recovery procedures.